Array (Sequential Storage)

 arr[2] = 666;

-When you create a static array, its size is fixed.
+When a fixed-size array is created, its size must be set.
 For example, if I create an array int arr[10]

-For instance, you could create a larger array int arr[20]
+For example, we can create a new bigger array int arr[20]

 // the array of size 10 is already full